Master-cai/image_retrieval_demo/README.md

 query <vocabulary_file> <database_dir>
 ```
 ## data
+We test the program on [KITTI](https://www.cvlibs.net/datasets/kitti/) dataset.
+The KITTI Vision Benchmark Suite is a repository of real-world data for autonomous driving created by Karlsruhe Institute of Technology and Toyota Technological Institute at Chicago.

-We provide a small vocabulary trained on 10 sequences of [KITTI](https://www.cvlibs.net/datasets/kitti/) dataset named `KITTI_voc.yml.gz` in `data/`.
+We provide a small vocabulary trained on 10 sequences of KITTI dataset named `KITTI_voc.yml.gz` in `data/`.
 You can use it to test the program.
 There are also a large vocabulary `orbvoc.dbow3` provided by [DBoW3](https://github.com/rmsalinas/DBow3).

 We also use `one_hot_gen` to  transform the images in sequence 02 and 05 of KITTI dataset to one-hot encoding using the vocabulary `KITTI_voc.yml.gz`.
 The one-hot encoding images are saved in `data/02.txt` and `data/05.txt`.
 Each line in the text file is the image path and the one-hot encoding(10000 dimension) of the image.